amshekar/epam-js-angular-training/README.md

 9. Click on Attemt once all the tests are passed

+9. Once All tests are passed the Final submit button will be enabled. click on Final Submit.

 10. Copy the code and paste/push it into the github repository that you have created.

 11. Share it with your mentor